 Here are few more benefits of using shares as margin for trading:

-Broker gives margin to its customers for the securities held by the client in their demat account.
+The broker gives margin to its customers for the securities held by the client in their demat account.
 Here are the steps about how collateral margin works:

-Say for an example, if client has transferred shares worth Rs 1 lakh and if the exchange prescribed haircut is 15%, then the collateral value of the shares will be Rs 85,000.
+Say for an example, if the client has transferred shares worth Rs 1 lakh and if the exchange prescribed haircut is 15%, then the collateral value of the shares will be Rs 85,000.

 The Cash-Collateral proportion in clients account for the position held by the client will always be calculated in the ratio of 10-90.
-Accordingly, to utilize the entire Rs85,000 collateral benefit client will need to have a minimum cash margin of Rs.
-9444 (Rs 85000 * 10/90).
+Accordingly, to utilize the entire Rs 85,000 collateral benefit client will need to have a minimum cash margin of Rs.
+9444 (Rs.
+85000 * 10/90).

 Many brokers in India offers margin against share facility.
 Here are some of them:

-Zerodha, India's leading discount brokers offers collateral margin or margin against share for trading in Equity F&O segment.
+Zerodha, India's leading discount brokers offer collateral margin or margin against share for trading in Equity F&O segment.
 This facility is not available for any other trading segments.

 India's largest broker ICICI Securities is offering this service to its customers since Jan 2012.
 ICICI customers can use shares in their demat account as margin for equity trading.

-This facility allows its customers to use idle equity shares in demat account to buy stocks and bring funds by T+2 days.
+This facility allows its customers to use idle equity shares in the demat account to buy stocks and bring funds by T+2 days.
 Customers can put to use their existing stocks and create limits to invest and trade.
-These limits can be used to trade in Margin and continue trading in F&O segment.
+These limits can be used to trade in Margin and continue trading in the F&O segment.

-This facility is available to trade in both equity delivery & cash segment as well as equity F&O (Equity derivatives) segment.
+This facility is available to trade in equity delivery & cash segment as well as equity F&O (Equity derivatives) segment.